COVID-19 What's Happening FAQ

 View meeting details and other information from Council meetings.

-Moving forward while we are in a state of public health emergency as declared by the Province of Alberta, the City of St. Albert Council meetings will be conducted only by electronic means, through the ZOOM platform which will also stream to YouTube.
+While we are in a state of public health emergency as declared by the Province of Alberta, the City of St. Albert Council/Standing Committee meetings will be conducted only by electronic means, through the ZOOM platform which will also stream to YouTube.

-- Upon receipt of your email not later than 10:00 AM on April 6, you will be sent a calendar invite for 2:00 p.m. on April 6th which is when the meeting will begin.
+- Upon receipt of your email not later than 10:00 a.m. on the day of the meeting, you will be sent a calendar invite for the start time of the meeting.

-- If you still desire to speak at that time you must “Accept” the invite and then join the meeting via ZOOM at 2:00 pm.
+- If you still desire to speak at that time you must “Accept” the invite and then join the meeting via ZOOM at the start time of the meeting.

-- Speakers will only be invited to speak at the time the agenda item comes up for Council’s consideration, not at the beginning or the end of the meeting.
+- Speakers will only be invited to speak at the time the agenda item comes up for Council/Committee’s consideration, not at the beginning or the end of the meeting.

 - The usual time limit of 5 minutes for an individual, or 10 minutes for a presentation by or on behalf of a group, will still apply, subject to the discretion of the Chair.